anvaka/ngraph.weisfeiler-lehman/README.md

 each label appeared between multiple graphs over `N` iterations of Weisfeiler-Lehman labeling schema.

-With each iteration, node collects labels information from more distance places of the graph.
+With each iteration, node collects labels information from more distant places of the graph.

 ``` js